 1-2 tsp freshly ground black pepper

 1. Place mushrooms in a food processor.
 Pulse until mushrooms are small bits the size of a pencil eraser and transfer to a large mixing bowl.
+Place kale without stems into the food processor and pulse until finely chopped to about the size of 1/4 of an inch or smaller, plus also add to mixing bowl.

 2. Add rice/quinoa, grated beets, oats, chickpea flour, walnuts, and flax seed to the bowl.